-The second example led John W. Strutt, 3rd Baron Rayleigh, to derive the formula for the probability distribution bearing his name.
-He considered the vibration amplitude to be a vector r with a and b components that are independent and Normally distributed with zero mean value and variance, σo 2, as illustrated here:
+The second example led John W. Strutt to derive the formula for the Rayleigh probability distribution.
+He considered the vibration amplitude to be a vector r with a and b components that are independent and normally distributed with a zero mean value and variance, σo 2.

-The Rayleigh PDF is not symmetrical and the mean value is not equal to 1.
-Instead, r ≅ 1.25 σo and σr @ 0.655 σo.
+The Rayleigh PDF is not symmetrical, and the mean value is not equal to 1.
+Instead, r ≅ 1.25 σo and σr ≅ 0.655 σo.

-As an illustration of this, Fig. 21 shows the vibration response of the tip of a cantilever beam resonance to random excitation at the base.
-The histogram of the peak magnitudes, |Ai|, (which are proportional to the peak stresses in the beam) is shown compared to the Rayleigh distribution in Fig. 22.
-This result is used in fatigue analysis (see Section 3.3)
+Figure 3.20 displays the vibration response of a cantilever beam’s resonance to random excitation at the base.
+Figure 3.21 compares the histogram of the peak magnitudes, |Ai|, to the Rayleigh distribution.
+The peak magnitudes are proportional to the peak stresses in the beam.
+Application-wise, engineers can use the results in fatigue analysis.

 The Rayleigh distribution has a close association with the χ22 distribution because the Rayleigh variables are the square root of the χ22 variables.